nautobot/nautobot/nautobot/docs/installation/http-server.md

 !!! warning
     As of Nautobot v1.0.0b2 these instructions are in a pre-release state and will be evolving rapidly!

-This documentation provides example configurations for both [NGINX](https://www.nginx.com/resources/wiki/) and [Apache](https://httpd.apache.org/docs/current/), though any HTTP server which supports WSGI should be compatible.
+This documentation provides example configurations for [NGINX](https://www.nginx.com/resources/wiki/) though any HTTP server which supports WSGI should be compatible.

 ## Obtain an SSL Certificate